Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 I bring a proper digital camera with me when I visit China.
 Why?
 A camera takes a much higher quality photo than a phone.

-But if you’re happy with just basic happy snaps on your phone, leave camera off your list.
+But if you’re happy with just basic happy snaps on your phone, leave the camera off your list.

 E-reader and charger